Youth ADHD Diagnosis & Treatment Now Available!

 Structural Barriers in Health Care

-Health care systems also create obstacles.
+Health care systems create obstacles.
 Some professionals lack training in adult ADHD, leading to underdiagnosis.
 Others rely on outdated stereotypes, such as expecting ADHD to always include hyperactivity.
-Additionally, fragmented care systems may mean individuals are passed between providers without receiving comprehensive evaluation.
+Fragmented care systems may mean individuals are passed between providers without comprehensive evaluation.

 Inconsistent guidelines and criteria across regions further complicate access.
 Some require extensive testing, while others rely on shorter interviews, creating disparities in who qualifies for diagnosis.